Julie Beckman

 Julie Beckman is an American architect who designed the National 9/11 Pentagon Memorial with her husband Keith Kaseman.
 The $22 million memorial, which includes 184 benches with names of victims of the September 11 attacks in 2001 inscribed and illuminated by reflecting pools, opened on September 11, 2008.

-Early life and education
+Early life

 Beckman graduated from Morristown-Beard School in Morristown, New Jersey in 1991.
 She later delivered the school's Lehman Lecture and received its Distinguished Alumni Award in 2009.

 In 1995, Beckman graduated from Bryn Mawr College in Bryn Mawr, Pennsylvania, with a degree in growth and structure of cities.
 In 2001, Beckman completed a master of architecture degree at the Graduate School of Architecture, Planning, and Preservation at Columbia University in Manhattan.
 Beckman worked as an architect at DeLacour & Ferrara Architects, P.C., in Brooklyn, New York, in 2001–02, and at Stephen Tilly, Architect, in Dobbs Ferry, New York, in 2002–03.